 Something to keep in mind:

-- Outside food and drinks aren’t allowed anywhere, so if you do plan to spend hours upon hours in a Flexday location, you’ll likely end up buying food.
+- Outside food and drinks aren’t allowed in the Core spaces (i.e. not Premium), so if you do plan to spend hours upon hours in a Flexday location, you’ll likely end up buying food.
 This isn’t necessarily bad, but it might mean you spend more than you would normally spend at, say, Starbucks.

 Want to try it out?
 Sign up here or use “melissakix” as your referral code when you sign up through the app.
 Bonus: We BOTH get 5 bonus credits (now, “dollars”) after your first check-in with your free trial.